paularmstrong/onerepo/plugins/changesets/README.md

 <aside>

-This plugin will trigger the [core `tasks` plugin](https://onerepo.tools/docs/plugins/tasks/) `build` lifecycle for every workspace during pre-release and publish.
+This plugin will trigger the [core `tasks`](https://onerepo.tools/docs/core/tasks/) `build` lifecycle for every workspace during pre-release and publish.
 There is no need to manually run a build before publishing.

 </aside>